roadrunner-php/centrifugo/README.md

 * `refresh` - called when a client session is going to expire, so it's possible to prolong it or just let it expire.
 Can also be used just as a periodical connection liveness callback from Centrifugo to app backend.
 Works for bidirectional and unidirectional transports.
+* `sub_refresh` - called when it's time to refresh the subscription.
+Centrifugo itself will ask your backend about subscription validity instead of subscription refresh workflow on the client-side.
 * `subscribe` - called when clients try to subscribe on a channel, so it's possible to check permissions and return custom initial subscription data.
 Works for bidirectional transports only.
 * `publish` - called when a client tries to publish into a channel, so it's possible to check permissions and optionally